thortiede/PeCaX-docker/README.md

 ### 10. Save the network database to reset your networks in PeCaX in the future
-Before backing up or restoring the network database you need to stop the service with
+Before backing up the network database you need to stop the service with

     docker-compose down